michaeljclark/vf128/README.md

 |--------|--------|-----------------|---------------------------------|
 | 1-bit  | 1-bit  | 2-bits          | 4-bits                          |

-The header byte is optionally followed by little-endian exponent and mantissa fields with lengths indicated by the header exponent and mantissa fields.
-The presence of the _extern_ exponent and mantissa following the header is indicated by the extern bit set and header exponent and mantissa fields being non-zero.
-The extern bit set with header exponent and mantissa fields being zero is reserved for future use.
+The header byte is optionally followed by little-endian exponent and mantissa, with their lengths stored in the header exponent and mantissa length fields.
+The presence of an external exponent, mantissa, or both, is indicated by the extern bit being set and and at least one of the header exponent and mantissa length fields being non-zero.
+The extern bit set with the header exponent and mantissa length fields both set to zero is reserved for future use.

 | exponent-payload (optional)      | mantissa-payload (optional)      |
 |:---------------------------------|:---------------------------------|